-- (a) First party legal charge created on the investment property owned by a subsidiary company as disclosed in Note 5; - (b) A pledge of fixed deposits of the Group as disclosed in Note 14; and - (c) Corporate guarantee by the Company.
+- (a) First legal charge created on the investment property owned by subsidiary company as disclosed in Note 5; and - (b) Corporate guarantee by the Company.

-The effective interest rate per annum at the end of the reporting period for borrowing is 6.47% (2020: 6.47%).
+The effective interest rate per annum at the end of the reporting period for borrowing is 7.47% (2021: 6.47%).